OWASP/Top10/2017/en/0xa6-security-misconfiguration.md

 **Scenario #1**: The app server admin console is automatically installed and not removed.
 Default accounts aren't changed.
 Attacker discovers the standard admin pages are on your server, logs in with default passwords, and takes over.

 **Scenario #2**: Directory listing is not disabled on your server.
 An attacker discovers they can simply list directories to find file.
 The attacker finds and downloads your compiled Java classes, which they decompile and reverse engineer to get your custom code.
-Attacker then finds a serious access control flaw in your app.
+Attacker then finds a serious access control flaw in your application.

 **Scenario #3**: App server configuration allows stack traces to be returned to users, potentially exposing underlying flaws such as framework versions that are known to be vulnerable.